nuspell/nuspell.suggestions/README.md

 # Organization

-The main directories in this repository are `measurements-unoptimized`, `measurements-optimized` and `measurements-optimized-nolog`.
+The main directories in this repository are `measurements-unoptimized` and `measurements-optimized`.
 Supporting files are stored in `dicts` for the dictionaries and `templates` for generating histogram graphs on timings etc.